tinymce/tinymce-docs/ui-components/menuitems.md

 ## Types of menu items

-There are three types of menu items in TinyMCE 5.0:
+There are three types of menu items in TinyMCE {{site.productversion}}:

 * Basic menu items
 * Nested menu items